I made another five lotions this weekend. Out of the five I made, two failed and three turned out wonderfully. I consider that a success!

 I have been on a duplication kick lately.
 I don’t know why.
 It’s a challenge I guess.
 Anyhow, I haunted Lush’s web site and thought the peppermint foot cream looked nice, so I formulated a recipe from their ingredients list.

-I infused arnica and hibiscus into the water phase, which turned my water phase a pink color.
-I did add about 4 drops of Watermelon lab color because I know the hibiscus liquid will eventually oxidize and turn brown, so I wanted a little extra pink.
+I added about 4 drops of Watermelon lab color because I know the hibiscus extract will eventually oxidize and turn brown, so I wanted a little extra pink.
 I scented it with peppermint and spearmint essential oils.
 It has lanolin, cocoa butter and sweet almond oil (per Lush’s ingredient list).

 The only thing I don’t like about this is that Lush lists stearic acid as one of the ingredients, so I used it.
 I thought, “Well, it’s such a small amount, maybe it won’t stink”.
 I was wrong.
 Even though there is only 1% stearic acid, I can smell it.
 It smells waxy and I don’t like it.
 My husband says it is not that bad, but I have a vendetta against that waxy smell.
 Next time I will use something different or maybe just more cocoa butter to thicken it.
 It’s a nice, thick foot lotion though, so it’s a keeper (but without the stearic acid).